Hospice and Palliative Medicine Fellowship Program

 As the primary clinical training site for the Hospice and Palliative Medicine (HPM) Fellowship Program, VBMC provides fellows with high quality training experiences and unique educational opportunities that will fully prepare them for independent practice upon graduation.
 The Program Director and clinical faculty will provide appropriate supervision for fellows in the Hospice and Palliative Medicine Fellowship Program.
 The Site Director and Program Director, Dr. Brian Murphy, is board certified in Family Medicine by the American Board of Family Medicine (ABFM) and Hospice and Palliative Medicine by the American Board of Family Medicine (ABFM).

 During their inpatient rotations fellows will see patients across all hospital settings.
 Fellows have the opportunity for rotations in the following services at VBMC: Medical Oncology, Radiation Oncology, and Interventional Pain Management.
-Block rotations include time with Hudson Valley Hospice, a pediatric palliative care and rehabilitative care experience with Elizabeth Seton’s Children Center in Yonkers, NY, and an inpatient geriatric-psychiatry experience.
+Block rotations include time with Hudson Valley Hospice, a pediatric palliative care and rehabilitative care experience with Elizabeth Seton’s Children Center in Yonkers, NY, and an inpatient geriatric-psychiatry experience at Sharon Hospital in CT.

 Academic Offerings